John R. McGinley, Jr.

 - Inducted into Central Catholic High School’s Hall of Fame

 - Inducted into Duquesne University’s Century Club of Distinguished Alumni

 - Selected for inclusion in Pennsylvania Super Lawyers

-- Selected for inclusion in the The Best Lawyers of America
+- Selected for inclusion in The Best Lawyers in America

 - Selected for inclusion in the Irish Legal 100